 People around you are all laughing and having a good time, but you–no, you can’t understand a blasted word.
 You thought you’d understand at least something!
 Then, you start to wonder if they’re talking about you.
 You smile and nod and act like you understand.
 But you just want to get the hell out of there.
 All the happiness you felt wilts inside.

 Okay, hey.
-No so fast.
+Not so fast.

 So, What Exactly Is Culture Shock?

 Even more, culture shock isn’t just one or two new things coming at you.
 It’s everything.
 All at once.
 A new language.
 New faces.
 New food.
-Not knowing enough language to ask the basics.
+Not knowing enough language to ask for the basics.
 Feeling confused all the time.
 And, feeling like you’re not in control of what’s happening.

 It’s like starting a brand new life.
 Well, yes.
 That’s exactly what you’re doing.